 For the winter, having a Uniqlo Heattech undershirt is a must, as it holds your body heat.
 With an average temperature of 17C (63F) from December to February, it isn’t as cold as Japan during this time period.

-Many of the quick service restaurants are cafeteria style, where you choose a line that serves the type of food you want, order it, then take your meal to the register and pay.
+Many quick-service restaurants are cafeteria-style, where you choose a line that serves the type of food you want, order it, then take your meal to the register and pay.
 There are menus in English at the front of each restaurant and plastic displays of most of the food.

-As for table service restaurants, most you can walk up without a reservation (such as the ones in the parks).
-If you want to experience the delicious and adorable Dim Sum at the Crystal Lotus in the Hong Kong Disneyland Hotel, you need to make a reservation as they don’t accept walk-ups only for the Dim Sum.
+As for table service restaurants, you can walk up to most of them without a reservation (such as the ones in the parks).
+If you want to experience the delicious and adorable Dim Sum at the Crystal Lotus in the Hong Kong Disneyland Hotel, you need to make a reservation as they don’t accept walk-ups except for the Dim Sum.

-Another favourite — which again is not exactly a hidden gem — is the Mickey Waffles at the Main Street Market with syrup, chocolate sauce, and whipped cream.
-You can’t go wrong with this, and it also makes for a balanced breakfast.
+Another favourite — which again is not a hidden gem — is the Mickey waffles at the Main Street Market with syrup, chocolate sauce, and whipped cream.
+You can’t go wrong with this; it also makes for a balanced breakfast.
 (Note: I am not known for giving the best health advice).